Anomalous Hall Effects in Chiral Superconductors: Introduction

-There are four two-dimensional representations of $\point{D}{6h}$: two even-parity representations, $\point{E}{1g}$ and $\point{E}{2g}$, and two odd-parity representations, $\point{E}{1u}$ and $\point{E}{2u}$, all of which allow for chiral ground states.\cite{sau94,joy02} The chiral ground states belonging to the $\point{E}{1}$ and $\point{E}{2}$ representations are defined by zeroes of the Cooper pair amplitude at points $\vp = \pm p_f\,\hat\vz$ on the Fermi surface that are protected by the topology of the orbital order parameter in momentum space, i.e. $\Delta(\vp) = |\Delta(\vp)|\,e^{i\nu\,\phi_{\vp}}$, where $\phi_{\vp}$ is the azimuthal angle defining a point $\vp$ on the Fermi surface, and $\nu = \pm 1$ ($\nu = \pm 2$) for the $\point{E}{1}$ ($\point{E}{2}$) representations.\footnote{More complex chiral order parameters with large winding numbers are allowed by the point group symmetry, c.f.
-Ref. \onlinecite{sca15}; $\nu=\pm 1,\pm 2$ are the loweset order harmonics consistent with the $\point{E}{1}$ and $\point{E}{2}$ representations, respectively.} The bulk of the experimental evidence - thermodynamic, H-T phase diagram,\cite{cho91,cho93,sau94} thermal transport,\cite{gra96b,gra99} ultra-sound,\cite{gra00a} Josephson tunneling,\cite{str09} SANS\cite{gan15} and optical spectroscopy measurements\cite{sch14} - supports the identification of \upt\ as an odd-parity superconductor with an order parameter belonging to the $\point{E}{2u}$ representation, \emph{and} a chiral B-phase order parameter of the form, $\vec{\Delta}_{\pm}(\vp)= \Delta_{\mbox{ B}}(T)\,\hat\vd\, \hat{p}_z\left(\hat{p}_x\pm i\hat{p}_y\right)^2\,\sim\hat\vd\,e^{\pm i\,2\phi_{\vp}}$.
-The vector $\hat\vd$ is the quantization axis along which the spin-triplet Cooper pairs have zero spin projection, i.e. an equal-spin pairing (ESP) state.\cite{cho91} A key feature of the $\point{E}{2u}$ chiral order parameter is the winding number $\nu=\pm 2$.
-The Josephson interference experiment described in Ref. \onlinecite{str09} can descriminate between $|\nu|=1$ and $|\nu|=2$ chiral ground states.
-Indeed the report of a $\pi$ phase shift in the Fraunhofer pattern for the corner-SQUID geometry, combined with the observations of broken time-reversal symmetry,\cite{luk93,sch14} provides strong evidence in favor a $|\nu| = 2$ ($\point{E}{2u}$) chiral B-phase of \upt.
-Nevertheless, the definitive proof of \emph{bulk} chiral superconductivity awaits a zero-field bulk transport measurement that otherwise vanishes in the absence of broken time-reversal and mirror symmetries.
+There are four two-dimensional representations of $\point{D}{6h}$: two even-parity representations, $\point{E}{1g}$ and $\point{E}{2g}$, and two odd-parity representations, $\point{E}{1u}$ and $\point{E}{2u}$, all of which allow for chiral ground states~\cite{sau94,joy02}.
+The chiral ground states belonging to the $\point{E}{1}$ and $\point{E}{2}$ representations are defined by zeroes of the Cooper pair amplitude at points $\vp = \pm p_f\,\hat\vz$ on the Fermi surface that are protected by the topology of the orbital order parameter in momentum space, i.e. $\Delta(\vp) = |\Delta(\vp)|\,e^{i\nu\,\phi_{\vp}}$, where $\phi_{\vp}$ is the azimuthal angle defining a point $\vp$ on the Fermi surface, and $\nu = \pm 1$ ($\nu = \pm 2$) for the $\point{E}{1}$ ($\point{E}{2}$) representations~\footnote{More complex chiral order parameters with large winding numbers are allowed by the point group symmetry, c.f.
+Ref.~\cite{sca15}; $\nu=\pm 1,\pm 2$ are the loweset order harmonics consistent with the $\point{E}{1}$ and $\point{E}{2}$ representations, respectively.} The bulk of the experimental evidence---thermodynamic, H-T phase diagram~\cite{cho91,cho93,sau94}, thermal transport~\cite{gra96b,gra99}, ultra-sound~\cite{gra00a}, Josephson tunneling~\cite{str09}, SANS~\cite{gan15} and optical spectroscopy measurements~\cite{sch14}---supports the identification of \upt\ as an odd-parity superconductor with an order parameter belonging to the $\point{E}{2u}$ representation, \emph{and} a chiral B-phase order parameter of the form, $\vec{\Delta}_{\pm}(\vp)= \Delta_{\mbox{ B}}(T)\,\hat\vd\, \hat{p}_z\left(\hat{p}_x\pm i\hat{p}_y\right)^2\,\sim\hat\vd\,e^{\pm i\,2\phi_{\vp}}$.
+The vector $\hat\vd$ is the quantization axis along which the spin-triplet Cooper pairs have zero spin projection, i.e. an equal-spin pairing (ESP) state~\cite{cho91}.
+A key feature of the $\point{E}{2u}$ chiral order parameter is the winding number $\nu=\pm 2$.
+The Josephson interference experiment described in Ref.~\cite{str09} can discriminate between $|\nu|=1$ and $|\nu|=2$ chiral ground states.
+Indeed the report of a $\pi$ phase shift in the Fraunhofer pattern for the corner-SQUID geometry, combined with the observations of broken time-reversal symmetry~\cite{luk93,sch14}, provides strong evidence in favor a $|\nu| = 2$ ($\point{E}{2u}$) chiral B-phase of \upt.
+However, conclusive evidence for \emph{bulk} chiral superconductivity remains elusive.
+A zero-field Hall transport measurement is an ideal experiment to confirm broken time-reversal and mirror symmetries in the bulk of a chiral superconductor candidate.